GenericMappingTools/gmt/doc/rst/source/pscontour.rst

 -** to see which method is selected), but the user may optionally provide a second file with network information, such as a triangular mesh used for finite element modeling.
-In addition to contours, the area between contours may be painted according to the color palette file.
+In addition to contours, the area between contours may be painted according to the CPT file.
 Alternatively, the x/y/z positions of the contour lines may be saved to one or more output files (or stdout) and no plot is produced.